brianmutualaid/brianmutualaid.github.io/_posts/2020-05-19-routing-some-local-hosts-over-a-wireguard-vpn-on-an-openbsd-router.md

 ---
-layout: post
+layout: page
 title: "Routing some local hosts over a WireGuard VPN on an OpenBSD router"
 ---

 # Overview